sdellis/tabula/README.md

 ### GitHub as an Annotation "Server"/Endpoint
 One reason we have gone with GitHub as an authentication example is because GitHub can be used, with some facade-pattern-based middleware (currently vaporware), as an annotation endpoint.
 The current options for annotation servers with authentication is sparse, and can be hard to configure.
 GitHub provides a fairly simple API that can be used to create annotations.
 While one may authenticate using GitHub credentials, the ability to use it as an annotation store is still under development.

-### Unit Tests
+### Contributing
-Tests are coming!
+Contributions will be welcome after the initial release.
+Tabula uses [Standard](http://standardjs.com/) to enforce a simple code style.
+Unit tests are coming!
 They are the last step before official release of 1.0.0.
+All pull requests will need to pass tests and adhere to the Standard style guide.

 ## Roadmap
 As a "starter kit", Tabula seeks to be a simple reference application for the IIIF Presentation API.
 The name _Tabula_ (latin for slate or tablet) was selected as a possible "namespace" for a suite of similar applications because it is a tablet with many possibilities.
 The notion of _tabula rasa_ ("clean state" or "blank tablet") connotes a view of mind as originally blank, on which experience leaves marks.
 This notion is the basis of Empiricism and ultimately, the scientific method.
 Plans for instruction-oriented slide show (Tabula Eruditio) and musical "fakebook" (Tabula Musica) extension apps are already under way.